awstanley/swm.js/README.md

 Objects may optionally have an `a` field, which is an `Object` of attributes.
 This is just a key/value pairing, both of which must be strings.

+Objects may optionally have a `v` field, which is the text value field.
+If this value is a string, it will be inserted into object as a text node.

 ## Licence

 Apache 2.0